OmniAuth

 Before you configure the OmniAuth provider, configure the settings that are common for all providers.

-allow_single_sign_on allowSingleSignOn List of providers that automatically create a GitLab account.
-The provider names are available in the OmniAuth provider name column in the supported providers table. false, which means that signing in using your OmniAuth provider account without a pre-existing GitLab account is not allowed.
+allow_single_sign_on Enables the automatic creation of accounts when signing in with OmniAuth.
+Can be set to true, false or an array of providers.
+For provider names, see the supported providers table.
+When false, signing in using your OmniAuth provider account without a pre-existing GitLab account is not allowed.
 You must create a GitLab account first, and then connect it to your OmniAuth provider account through your profile settings.

 Configure initial settings